 Great War, 1914-1918

 Arthur Ethelred Evans, Private, 260436, Gloucester Regiment.
 Arthur was born at Llanddewi in 1885, the son of Thomas and Margaret Evans.
-He enlisted at Fishguard into the South Wales Borderers.
-Arthur was later transferred to the 12th (Bristol City) Battalion, Gloucestershire Regiment, which had been raised at Bristol on 30 August 1914, and by June 1915 had moved to Wensleydale, joining 95 Brigade, 32nd Division.
+His parents later resided at New House, Llanfallteg.
+He married Edith Maud James, of Victoria Avenue, Fishguard in 1908 and the couple had three children together.
+Arthur enlisted at Fishguard into the South Wales Borderers following the outbreak of war.
+Arthur was later transferred to the 12th (Bristol City) Battalion, Gloucestershire Regiment, which had been raised at Bristol on 30 August 1914 and by June 1915 had moved to Wensleydale, joining 95 Brigade, 32nd Division.
 The Division landed in France on 21 November 1915, and fought on the Somme later in 1916.
 During October 1917, the 12th Gloucesters were fighting at Ypres, taking part in the Battle of Passchendaele.
 On 1 October 1917 the battalion moved into the front line at Meteren to relieve the 11th Battalion, West Yorkshire Regiment, and spent the following day consolidating the trenches.
 It was while carrying out this work that Arthur was killed in action, when the battalion came under bombardment by German gas shells on 2 October 1917.
 He was 32 years old, and is commemorated on the Tyne Cot Memorial, Belgium.
+He does not appear to be commemorated locally, but is commemorated in Fishguard.

 William Henry Evans, Private, 61652, Welsh Regiment.
 William was born in Llanddewi, the son of John and Theodosia Evans, of Plaindealings, Llanddewi.
 He was a Grocer prior to the war and enlisted at Llanelli into the army.
 He was posted to the 24th Battalion, Welsh Regiment, which had been formed in Egypt during February 1917, from two dismounted Regiments; the Pembrokeshire Yeomanry and the Glamorganshire Yeomanry.
 The battalion formed part of 231 Brigade, 74th Yeomanry Division, which was sent to France in May 1918, landing at Marseilles on 7 May 1918.
 The Division was initiated into trench warfare in Flanders before being posted south to take part in the offensive against the Hindenburg Line.
 It moved into positions past Péronne, and took up positions south of Épehy, facing the outpost defences of the Hindenburg Line.
 The 74th Division launched its assault against the Germans in the vicinity of Lempire and Ronssoy on 18 September 1918, and over the coming days saw heavy fighting, during what is known as the Battle of Épehy.
 On 21 September the 24th Welsh were tasked with the capture of the German stronghold of Gillemont Farm, and suffered terrible casualties there.
 William was among the many men killed here on 21 September 1918.
 He was 21 years old and is commemorated on the Vis-en-Artois Memorial, France.